 - Richard Pryor – As a white person mostly growing up in a white community, it opened my eyes when I listened to him.
 Besides being funny, he talked about important social issues and helped people to see dishonest behavior.
 His difficult life helped him and others see that society had to change how it treats people who are not the mainstream.
 I hope that others grew as much as I did to respect the difficult life minorities have.

-- Gabriel Iglesias – Wow is this guy silly.
+- Gabriel Iglesias – Wow is this guy silly?
 He uses lots of funny voices and silly situations and is fun.
-He doesn’t have any important messages but still fun to watch.
+He doesn’t have any important messages but is still fun to watch.